 An important thing to note when joining different groups, is that some of them will require you to apply or sign up before gaining access.

-I do this with with my Freelancer’s Club and only allow subscribers to join the group.
+I do this with with the Careful Cents Club for business owners and only allow subscribers to join the group.

 Before clicking the “Join Group” button, read over the description section (click the “read more” link), including any instructions that are on the right side of the group’s details.